BLE-LTER/ble-handbook/handbook.md

 Before entering info into these tables, one can scan for things that entries that might not be present in the List* tables yet, e.g. keywords we've never used before or a person we've never listed on previous datasets, and enter that information into corresponding parent List* tables.
 However, sometimes it's easier to just enter the info into the DataSet* tables and let DBeaver tell you what's missing from the parent table when you go to save it.

 You can search the following resources for semantic annotation terms.
 We typically use terms from ENVO or ECSO.
 We almost always apply the term ENVO_00000038 for a dataset to indicate that it is about "lagoon".
+For attributes, in addition to describing what the variable is, we also use annotation to describe the units of measure.

 - [ENVO](https://www.ebi.ac.uk/ols/ontologies/envo)
 - [BioPortal](https://bioportal.bioontology.org/search) - Searches many ontologies including ENVO and ECSO
+- [VCR Unit Lookup](https://www.vcrlter.virginia.edu/data/test_unitsws.html) - John Porter's site to match your units to QUDT
+- [QUDT](https://ble-lter.github.io/QUDT_Browser/) - QUDT list, in case John's tool fails

 3. Tables that are more involved